buckutt/Beta-Client/SPECS.md

     12. If the user wants to cancel, eject him
     13. If the seller wants to disconnect, eject him (same as 12. but without user)
     14. To change point (see Buckutt-Server/SPECS.md for more info), click on the point change button (top right) and select the point wanted.
 The user and the seller will be disconnected

+* Connection to server and device identification
+Use a client certificate, unique to each client and required to each connection.
+When connecting, the certificate is checked, and the certificate fingerprint is stored in the database as the device identifier.